e2ebridge/e2e-bridge-cli/README.md

 ### Other switches:
 * -N|--nodejs Assume that the service is a Node.js service.
 This is ignored for "deploy" and illegal for "kill".
 * -j|--java Assume that the service is a Java service.
 This is ignored for "deploy" and illegal for "kill".
+* -g|--git Use "git archive" for building the repository.
+This is ignored for all commands but "pack".
+* -s|--shrinkwrap Execute "npm shrinkwrap" before creating the repository.
+This is ignored for all commands but "pack".

 ## Usage examples
 * Deploy *PurchaseOrderExample* to localhost